bjgjaefg23k/openkim-pipeline/docs/index.rst

  * How does the pipeline work?
     See :doc:`pipeline`

- * How do I play around with the database on my machine?
-    See :doc:`orm`

  * How did you get all of this to work?
     Good question!
 You could read all the gory details in :doc:`code`